andrenasturas/hausse/docs/src/introduction.rst

 Getting Started
 ###############

-What is Hausse?
+What is hausse?
 ***************

-Hausse is a modular project generator, mainly used to build static websites.
+**hausse** is a modular project generator, mainly used to build static websites.
 It collects files from a source folder, process them using a chosen set of plugins, and write them into an output folder.

 .. note::
    Hausse plugin-based behaviour is similar to the NodeJS project `Metalsmith <https://metalsmith.io>`_.